The English Toy Terrier (Black & Tan) Club

 The Only Official Club Recognised by the Kennel Club est. 1938

-The English Toy Terrier (Black And Tan) Club was formed in 1938 and celebrated its 80th Anniversary in 2018.
-The main aim of the club is to encourage breeding and judging in accordance with the recognised standard of the breed and to do everything in its power to protect and advance the interests of the breed.
+The English Toy Terrier (Black And Tan) Club was formed in 1938 and celebrated its 85th Anniversary in 2023.
+The main aim of the club is to encourage healthy breeding and judging in accordance with the recognised standard of the breed and to do everything in its power to protect and advance the interests of the breed.

 About the Breed